sriharivishnu/MyDocker-Registry/README.md

 Run `go test -v ./... ` in the backend directory

 ## Cleaning Up
-`docker-compose down` to clean up all images and networks `python3 -m pip uninstall mydocker` to uninstall the CLI
+`docker-compose down --rmi all` to clean up all images and networks `python3 -m pip uninstall mydocker` to uninstall the CLI

 ## Deploying